Did you know?

 The leatherback turtle has large flippers that it uses to swim through the water.
 Its front flippers can be up to 10 feet long, which is longer than any other sea turtle.
 The flippers have a distinctive shape that resembles a curved scythe, which helps the turtle to swim efficiently.

-Leatherback turtles are found in all of the world’s oceans except for the Arctic and Antarctic.
+Leatherback turtles are found throughout the Pacific, Atlantic, and Indian Oceans.
 They prefer to inhabit the open ocean but also come to shore to lay their eggs.
 Leatherback turtles can travel long distances; some have been known to swim over 10,000 miles in a year.
-Nesting in the United States usually occurs in Florida, Puerto Rico, and St. Croix (U.S. Virgin Islands).
+Nesting in the United States usually occurs in Florida, Alaska, Puerto Rico, and St. Croix (U.S. Virgin Islands).

 Leatherback turtles are solitary animals, and they spend most of their time in the water.
-They are able to dive to depths of up to 4,200 feet, which is deeper than any other sea turtle.
-They can also regulate their body temperature, allowing them to survive in cold water.
+They can dive to depths of up to 4,200 feet, which is deeper than any other sea turtle.
+They can also regulate warm body temperatures, allowing them to survive in cold water.

-In the Western Pacific, leatherbacks feed off the Pacific coast of North America.
+In the Western Pacific, leatherback sea turtles feed off the Pacific coast of North America.
 Afterward, they move across the Pacific Ocean to lay their eggs in Indonesia, Papua New Guinea, and the Solomon Islands.
 Usually, they avoid coral reefs.

 Diet